FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/02-forms-react-redux.md

 # Exercise 1

-Write a basic form in HTML only that alerts the value of an input.
+Write a basic form in HTML that alerts the value of an input.

 ---